kairwang01/revo_app/revo/README.md

 ## No Dependencies

 This project uses:
-- ✅ Pure HTML5
+- Yes Pure HTML5
-- ✅ Pure CSS3 (with CSS Variables)
+- Yes Pure CSS3 (with CSS Variables)
-- ✅ Vanilla JavaScript (ES6+)
+- Yes Vanilla JavaScript (ES6+)
-- ❌ No React/Vue/Angular
+- No React/Vue/Angular
-- ❌ No jQuery
+- No jQuery
-- ❌ No Bootstrap
+- No Bootstrap
-- ❌ No CDN dependencies
+- No CDN dependencies

 ## Browser Support